scottrsm/math/README.md

 - Why do we need Lebesgue integration: **tex**/why_lebesgue_integration.tex.
     - We motivate the Lebesgue Integrals by way of looking for better convergence theorems for Riemann Integrals.
     - Along the way we make an analogy with a "real world" system for measuring the surface area of irregular surfaces.
-- Examination of a Dice throwing problem using Measure Theoretic Conditional Expectation: **tex**/conditional_expectation_simple.tex.
+- Examination Measure Theoretic Conditional Expectation in a discrete setting: **tex**/conditional_expectation_simple.tex.
     - Gain a better understanding of Measure Theory via a discrete setting.
     - Develop an intuition of Conditional Expectation in a measure theoretic setting.
     - Examine concrete examples of non-measurable functions.
+    - Examine Conditional Expectation in a Singular setting.
 - Defining Fractal Dimension.
     - Starts by producing a formula for the volume of an $n$ dimensional sphere.
     - The resulting formula involves the $\Gamma$ function and one can then extend the volume